 Who is a good candidate for the Capital One VentureOne Rewards Card?

-The Capital One VentureOne Rewards Credit Card offers a number of appealing features.
-Both infrequent travelers and frequent fliers may like the card’s straightforward rewards program, which offers 5X miles on hotels and rental cars booked via Capital One Travel and 1.25X points on all other transactions.
+The Capital One VentureOne Rewards Credit Card offers a number of appealing features for frequent fliers, even though it’s not a frequent flyer program.
+Both infrequent travelers and frequent fliers may like the card’s straightforward rewards program, which offers 5X Capital One Miles on hotels and rental cars booked via Capital One Travel and 1.25X points on all other transactions.

-While there is a sizable benefit for booking travel via Capital One, your everyday purchases will not receive the best rate available, so keep that in mind.
+While there is a sizable benefit for booking travel via Capital One’s website, your everyday purchases will not receive the best rate available, so keep that in mind.
 However, it is not entirely ungenerous — especially given the absence of an annual charge.

 Benefits and Perks

 - Simple ways to earn miles on every purchase.
-Earn 5 miles for every dollar spent on hotels and rental vehicles booked via Capital One Travel, and 1.25 miles for every dollar spent on all other purchases.
+Earn 5 miles for every dollar spent on hotels and rental vehicles booked via Capital One Travel (where you will be able to get Capital One’s best prices), and 1.25 miles for every dollar spent on all other purchases.